 When latched correctly you probably won’t be able to see your baby’s lower lip at all as his chin will be buried in the breast.
-A helper can gently lift the breast to take a peek and the lower lip ought to be turned out.
-If the bottom lip is turned in your helper can often flick it out by pressing gently on baby’s chin as he feeds.
+If breastfeeding is comfortable it doesn’t matter that you can’t see your baby’s lower lip and it is best not to disturb the latch by keep trying to look.
+However, if breastfeeding isn’t comfortable, you or a helper could gently lift the breast to see what the latch looks like.
+If the bottom lip is tucked in it can often be encouraged out by pressing gently on baby’s chin as he feeds without taking baby off the breast.
 The top lip rests on the breast, neither turned in nor particularly turned out.

 The following video by Global Health Media has a lovely summary of latching tips.

-In laid-back positions, babies can often move to the breast and latch quite naturally without your having to worry about “nose to nipple” or “bringing baby to breast”.
-There are several examples of babies self-latching straight after birth in the following video clip from the Global Health Media Project and see Why Skin-to-Skin? for further information.
+In laid-back or reclining positions, babies can often move to the breast and latch quite naturally without your having to worry about “nose to nipple” or “bringing baby to breast”.
+There are several examples of babies self-latching straight after birth in the following video clip from the Global Health Media Project.
+Notice how the babies use their hands to help themselves latch.
+See Why Skin-to-Skin? for further information.